jackrobertscott/escape-codes-231106/readme.md

-# Escape Codes
+# escape-codes

-Escape Codes is a Node.js package providing an extensive collection of ANSI escape codes for enhanced command-line interface (CLI) styling and interaction.
+A Node.js package providing an extensive collection of ANSI escape codes for enhanced command-line interface (CLI) styling and interaction.
 It allows for sophisticated text formatting, color manipulation, cursor control, and provides utilities for reading and writing in terminal applications.

 ## Features